-If the sole objective of an armed offender is to steal valuables from a site, it is likely that the event will not result in physical violence provide that the valuables are obtained without resistance.
+If the sole objective of an armed offender is to steel valuables from a site, it is likely that the event will not result in physical violence provide that the valuables are obtained without resistance.
 Therefore, anyone subject to an armed robbery should allow the event to unfold and finish as guickly as possible.
 In the event of an armed robbery, you must:

-- Remain as calm as possible - Follow the offenders' instructions and provide them with what they want - Not move unless told to do so by the offender - eep eyes low and not stare at the offender - Not talk unless asked a question by the offender
+Remain as calm as possible

+Follow the offenders' instructions and provide them with what they want eep eyes low and not stare at the offender talk unless asked a question by the offender Not -